Skip To Main Content

 SPH@cherokeek12.net

 District 6 member Dr. Susan Padgett Harrison of Canton, who took office in 2023, served as an educator with CCSD for 29 years in roles including teacher, assistant principal, Cherokee High School principal and district curriculum supervisor and assessment director.
-An adjunct Kennesaw State University and Piedmont lecturer and longtime community volunteer, her family includes three CCSD graduates, including two who now serve as CCSD educators, and 12 grandchildren.
+An adjunct Kennesaw State University and Piedmont lecturer and longtime community volunteer, her family includes three CCSD graduates, including one who serves as a CCSD educator, and 12 grandchildren.

 head shot of Patsy Jordan